Loop Polarity Analysis to Avoid Underspecification in Deep Learning

-In contemporary machine learning, the most common technique for estimating the value of a binary variable representing the behavior of a complex system is to use a neural network.
-In demonstrating the value of a polarity approach to data representation, we use neural network classifiers trained on both raw data and polarity data, comparing their performance.
-However, in principle one could explore the potential of a polarity approach to data representation using any ML model trained by empirical risk minimization (e.g., random forests).
+In contemporary deep learning, the most common technique for approximating the functional relationship between inputs and outputs to a DGP is to use a neural network.
 Though the formal details can get extremely complicated, at its core a neural network aims to approximate a function.
 Let $\mathcal{X}$ be some vector space representing inputs to that function, and $Y$ be some space of possible outcome of interest.
 We assume that there is a ``ground truth'' function $f:\mathcal{X}\rightarrow Y$ that generates data, in the form of output-input pairs in $\mathcal{X}\times Y$.
 To approximate this function, we begin by letting $l:Y\times Y\rightarrow \mathbbm{R}$ be a \textbf{loss function} such that $l(y,y_{obs})$ measures the distance between the guessed output $y$ and an observed output $y_{obs}$.
 The neural network aims to find a function $f^{*}$ that minimizes \textbf{expected risk} $R(f^{*})$, which is defined as follows:

 where $P$ is a data-generating probability distribution over $\mathcal{X}\times Y$.
 To find this function, the neural network is typically given \textbf{training data} consisting of pairs $\{(\mathbf{x}_{1},y_{1}),\dots,(\mathbf{x}_{n},y_{n})\}\sim P$.
 The neural network then aims to use this training data, through an algorithmic training procedure, to find a function that minimizes \textbf{expected empirical risk}, which is defined as follows: